The symbolism of flowers and fruit in Chinese art: Huā duǒ

 Hidden Retreat among Wutong Trees and Bamboo by Dai Xi, 1854, fan, ink and color on paper, Honolulu Museum.
 Image by Dai Xi available under a Creative Commons License

 There are several trees given the general term tòng including the Parasol tree (Firmiana simplex ) and Paulownia imperialis .
-Because tong also means ‘shared, joint, together’ the tree represents a wish for a shared and peaceful life.
-As it lives for a long time it also symbolizes longevity.
+Because tong also means ‘shared, joint, together’ the tree represents a wish for a shared and peaceful life and as it lives for a long time it also symbolizes longevity.
 A magpie xǐ què in a wutong tree symbolizes ‘joy together’ xǐ tóng.

 Paulownia imperialis produces an oil that is very useful for preserving wood - and from this comes its English name.
 Its wood is also used to make excellent guqin musical instruments.
 The tree is associated with the phoenix and also the yin property.
 As the phoenix is such an auspicious creature wutong trees were planted in the hope it may attract one to land on it.